kacykuni/kacykuni.github.io/essays/smart-questions.md

 ## Conclusion

 In a world where technology is advancing rapidly, it has become so easy to ask AI or search on the internet for the answer to many of the problems that we ask.
-Then when that fails and we must seek out help from others, we still present many of our questions to same way like we are talking to a computer.
+Then when that fails and we must seek out help from others, we still present many of our questions in the same way like we are talking to a computer.
 It has been so easy to forget to ask questions respectfully and provide all the context and help to make answering our questions easier.
 This is why it is important to ask questions the 'smart' way because in my example above, there were no answers provided for their question, unlike the smart question example.